How to apply for a grant

-The next Trustee meeting will be held on Monday 17th July 2017.
-The deadline for receiving completed applications for this meeting is now closed.
-The date of the autumn meeting will be decided at the summer meeting and published on this website.
+The next Trustee meeting will be held on Friday 23rd of March 2018.
+The deadline for receiving completed applications for this meeting is Thursday 1st March 2018.

 Due to a large number of applications received on or near the deadline date, it is not always possible to process these requests in time for the Trustee meeting, especially if these applications are incomplete.
 It is therefore advised to send your application well ahead of the deadline date.

 In order to support and assist you with your application, the Trust Secretary recommends that you send in your application well in advance of the deadline of your funding requirements (please allow 3-4 months, taking into account the Trust’s meeting schedule above).
 The Trust tries to be flexible as they can but are not able to consider applications if they arrive immediately before a scheduled meeting.